Jauns27149/go-career/python/openstack/openstack.md

     volume-lock         Lock a volume, so the volume cannot be deleted until it's unlocked.
-    volume-unlock       UnLock a volume, so the volume can be deleted. bash-completion     Prints arguments for bash_completion.
+    volume-unlock       UnLock a volume, so the volume can be deleted. work-cleanup        Request cleanup of services with optional filtering.
+                        (Supported by API versions 3.24 - 3.latest)
+    bash-completion     Prints arguments for bash_completion.
     help                Shows help about this program or one of its subcommands.